BjoernRohr/sampcompR/README.md

 library(kableExtra)

-card<-wooldridge::card
+whole_card<-wooldridge::card # the full survey

 # we recode the married variable to a dummy, idicating of the respondents are married or not, which will be needed later.
-card$married[card$married!=1]<-0
+whole_card$married[whole_card$married!=1]<-0

-south<-card[card$south==1,] # only respondets that lived in the south north<-card[card$south==0,] # only respondets that lived in the north black<-card[card$black==1,] # only black respondets. white<-card[card$black==0,] # only white respondets.
+north<-whole_card[whole_card$south==0,] # only respondets that lived in the north white<-whole_card[whole_card$black==0,] # only white respondets.

 ### install some other
 ```

-Splitting the data frame into subgroups allows us to compare if the
-subgroups differ, for example, if the respondents living in the `North`
+Separating respondents that live in the `North` and `white` respondents
-are different from those living in the `South` or if `black` respondents
-are different from `white`.
-This could be useful, for example, as a
-robustness check, if we fear that the estimates we found in our study
-based on the whole data frame might differ for specific sub-groups.
+lets us estimate the bias in the data frame, that would occur, when only
+those respondents would have been sampled, but the results should
+nevertheless be generalized to the whole population.
+Those subgroups
+were chosen due to their availability in the data frame.
+Nonetheless, a
+similar use case could occur in a real situation, for example to analyse
+bias in a mixed mode survey, if only one mode was used to conduct it.

 ### Univariate Comparison